 Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding partners.
-Our policy and procedures also apply to extended school and off-site activities.
+This policy applies to all staff, volunteers and governors in the Trust and is consistent with the procedures of the 3 safeguarding partners.
+Our policy and procedures also apply to extended Trust and off-site activities.

-The school plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
+The Trust plays a crucial role in preventative education.
+This is in the context of a whole-Trust approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
 This will be underpinned by our:

-- Behaviour policy

-- Pastoral support system

-- Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

-- Healthy and respectful relationships

-- o Boundaries and consent

-- Stereotyping, prejudice and equality

-- o Body confidence and self-esteem

-- o How to recognise an abusive relationship (including coercive and controlling behaviour)

-- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support

-- What constitutes sexual harassment and sexual violence and why they're always unacceptable
+- Behaviour policy - Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as: - o Healthy and respectful relationships - o Boundaries and consent - o Stereotyping, prejudice and equality - o zero tolerance culture towards transphobia - o Body confidence and self-esteem - How to recognise an abusive relationship (including coercive and controlling behaviour) - o The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support - o What constitutes sexual harassment and sexual violence and why they're always unacceptable